 As usual, there’s no one here.
 I stop in the sand around a fire ring and trade riding gear for a photo belt.
 I’m surrounded by the same whimsical, tafoni filled forms I’ve seen at Shoofly¹ and Leslie Gulch.² I’m eager to look around.

 The kids would love to climb around here.
 Finding places the family would enjoy has turned into one of my riding prime directives.

 I notice several shells when I take a moment to look closely at the walls.
 The walls, in fact, are chock full of sea shells, the legacy, along with the oolite and white hills, of Lake Idaho.

-Lines around me come together in a play of ironic and mirthful twists.
+Lines around me come together as in a stage play of ironic and mirthful twists.
 My eyes roam from one amusement to the next.

 The sandcastles were my last planned stop.
-From there, I follow Birch Creek out to Oreana Loop Road where I pause to activate the highway configuration.
-In my mind, raising the windscreen and folding out the mirrors has all the sounds and mechanics of a Transformer robot — more than meets the eye.
+From there, I follow Birch Creek out to Oreana Loop Road where I pause to active the highway configuration.
+In my mind, raising the windscreen and folding out the mirrors has all the sounds and mechanics of a Transformer robot.

 This has been one of those physics-defying rides, larger on the inside than the outside.
 Sand and snow, mountains and canyons, deserts and forests — it’s hard to believe I’ve only been gone a day.
 Squeezing four days of experiences into one is a pretty good bargain.